 It is extremely common to find several password weaknesses, such as poorly constructed passwords or passwords shared between administrative and standard privileged user accounts.
 This information has been helpful to clients in addressing weaknesses and shaping their password policy to secure their systems further.

 This kind of security examination can form part of our penetration testing and advisory services or our audit and risk management software offering, depending on the level of control you would like to outsource.

 Analysis of Active Directory Domain User Accounts

-For the purposes of this blog, we are going to talk specifically about analysis on Active Directory domain user accounts.
+For this investigation, we will talk specifically about analysing Active Directory domain user accounts.

-When performing a password audit on a live domain it is important to ensure that you only do so with prior authorisation.
+When performing a password audit on a live domain, it is essential to ensure that you only do so with prior authorisation.
 The method described below assumes you have the correct user account permissions on the Domain to perform the creation of a shadow copy on a Domain Controller.